All Products

 0.9

-When multiple jobs concurrently update the same Paimon table, standard OSS storage (oss://) might experience rare commit conflicts or job errors because of limitations in the atomicity of file operations.
+When multiple jobs perform concurrent writes to the same Paimon table, using standard OSS storage (oss://) can occasionally cause commit conflicts or job failures due to limitations on atomic file operations.

-To ensure continuous and stable writes, use metadata or storage services that have strong atomicity guarantees.
-We recommend that you use Data Lake Formation (DLF), which provides unified management of Paimon metadata and storage services.
+For stable and consistent writes, use a metadata or storage service that provides strong atomic guarantees.
+The preferred option is Data Lake Formation (DLF), which offers unified management of Paimon metadata and storage.
 Alternatively, you can use OSS-HDFS or HDFS.

 SQL

-You can use the Paimon connector in SQL jobs as a source table or a sink table.
+Use the Paimon connector in SQL jobs as a source table or a result table.

 Syntax

 • If you create a Paimon table in a Paimon Catalog, you do not need to specify the connector parameter.
-The syntax for creating a Paimon table is as follows:
+The syntax is as follows:

 CREATE TABLE `<YOUR-PAIMON-CATALOG>`.`<YOUR-DB>`.paimon_table (